Giganto: Giganto (Deviant Mutate)

-Alongside Frankencastle, Morbius the Living Vampire and other monsters, Giganto helped repel an attack by a squad of Japanese monster hunters who were attempting to exterminate all of Earth's monsters.
+Alongside Frankencastle, Morbius, and other monsters, Giganto helps repel an attack by a squad of Japanese monster hunters who are attempting to exterminate all of Earth's monsters.

 Giganto (Atlantean beasts)

 Giganto is the name of several Atlantean creatures resembling whales.
 Their origins are unknown, but are said to have been genetically engineered by the Deviants.
 They sleep on the ocean floor until they are summoned by whoever blows the Horn of Proteus.
-The Gigantos have appeared under the command of Namor, Doctor Doom, Captain Barracuda, and Tiger Shark, among others.